jakesnake2215/MatchStats/README.md

 # To-Do
 Code Refactoring and Restructuring
-  - Create greater functionality of excel (Read multiple maps / Read through a rehost)
   - Improve general readability and add greater comments
-  - Create Functions for excel files to improve readability
   - Make the Op Stats Page For Loop print the op names and necessary data points
   - Eliminate Hardcoded Values to make new operator additions more seamless